 The commitment to faith development drives us to think beyond ourselves both locally and globally in acts of service.
 It is our desire to be bringers of “shalom” here and now, at every grade level and age.

-• Older students serve both individually and as a group by volunteering with teams or classes at the Rescue Mission, at Compassionate Heart, Benjamin’s Hope, tutoring at neighboring schools, or helping in local classrooms.
+- Older students serve both individually and as groups by volunteering with teams or classes at the Rescue Mission, at Compassionate Heart, Benjamin’s Hope, tutoring at neighboring schools, or helping in local classrooms.

-• Students are also encouraged to respond throughout the year as needs arise.
-This includes things like collecting household items for local families whose houses burned down and collections for needs in other countries including post earthquake Haiti or post tsunami Japan, or helping at an AIDS orphanage for children in Lesotho, Africa.
+- Students are also encouraged to respond throughout the year as needs arise.
+This includes things like collecting household items for local families whose houses burned down, or collections for needs in other American states or international countries including an AIDS orphanage in Lesotho, Africa, or helping at a children’s care center in Cape Town, South Africa.

 We celebrate a Christian worldview